On Choosing the Poems and Letter

 belonging to the Tropics; pertaining to areas of warm climate on either side of the equator; [fig.] emotive; capable of feeling.

-So that the “purposeless Circumference” of the butterfly contains hints of the other, warmer hemispheres and deeper feelings and passions, but short-lived ones at that.
+Thus, the “purposeless Circumference” of the butterfly contains hints of the other, warmer hemispheres and deeper, mysterious feelings and passions, but ones that are short-lived from the limited human perspective.

 Hallen, Cynthia, ed.
 Emily Dickinson Lexicon.
 Provo, Utah: Brigham Young University, 2007.